-1. On the Segments page on your PushOwl Dashboard, click on ‘New Segment’.
+1. On the Subscribers page on your PushOwl Dashboard, click on ‘New Segment’.

 2. Name your segment.
-It’s best to name your segment based on the conditions to easily identify it later on.
+It’s best to name your segment based on the conditions to identify it later on easily.

 3. Click on ‘Select condition’ to start building your segment.